dmatthams/statamic-gravatar/README.md

 	<img src="{{ gravatar email="person@gmail.com" }}">

-to retrieve gravatar for that e-mail address.
+to retrieve the gravatar for that e-mail address.

 Define the size of gravatar with: